qgis/QGIS-Documentation/source/docs/training_manual/grass/grass_setup.rst

 The Mapset is now open and ready to use!

-.. tip:: right click on a GRASS Mapset offers you a lot of different settings.
+.. tip:: Right click on a GRASS Mapset offers you a lot of different settings.
 Try to explore them and see all the useful options.

 |IC|